Max-Derner/python-lessons/Lesson_02/05_context_managers.md

     ) as data_store:
 ```
 Then the `__exit__()` method is what defines the way we exit the `with` block, it also defines any optional error handling.
 This method does whatever you would normally do in the finally block plus deciding which exceptions to suppress.
 In our method we've decided to suppress any `KeyboardInterrupt` exceptions but anything else will bubble up and halt the system.
-For clarity, suppressing an exception with your context manager still means the code exits the `wih` block.
+For clarity, suppressing an exception with your context manager still means the code exits the `with` block.
 Ideally the way you would suppress exceptions is that whatever you return from the `__enter__` method would have a custom exception that gets caught by the `__exit__` method, this way we're saying that "If the resource provided by the context manager runs into a problem, then we can shut it down gracefully".

 Hopefully, you can see why I quite like the class based context manager.
 You have 3 separate methods which all have very clear and distinct roles, and there is no need anything too complex.
 Let's compare this to the function based context manager.